fantastizeey1/finals/README.md

 - Categorize notes dynamically.
 - Toggle between light and dark themes.
 - Persist notes and theme settings using `localStorage`.
+- Use text-to-speech for reading notes aloud.
+- Write rich-text notes with advanced formatting using ReactQuill.
+- Receive instant feedback with React Toast notifications.

 This app is built with modern web technologies including React, Tailwind CSS, and utilizes `localStorage` for data persistence.